frendsick/torth/docs/keywords.md

 With the INCLUDE keyword, you can include code from another file.
 The INCLUDE statement consists of the keyword INCLUDE and the file to be imported in double quotes (").
 The file name should be either its absolute file path or the relative path compared to the compiler file [torth.torth](../torth.torth).
 The file can also refer to a relative path from the compiler file with any of the entries in [PATH](definitions.md#path) as the parent directory.

-Note: A file will only be included once, even if it is included by multiple different included files.
+Note: A file will only be included once, even if multiple different included files include it.
 Thus, it is safe and preferable to include every needed file in each of the different files.

-### Syntax
+**Syntax**

 ```pascal
 // The whole statement has to be in one line